BerkayyyU/github-search-repo/README.md

 ## Feedback

 After months of developing with Angular, I realized that I missed React.
-It was a lot of fun for me to use [Github Api](https://docs.github.com/en/rest) and [Storybook](https://storybook.js.org/) for the first time.
-I would be appreciated to hear your feedback!
+It was a lot of fun for me to use [Github API](https://docs.github.com/en/rest) and [Storybook](https://storybook.js.org/) for the first time.
+I would be appreciated to hear your feedback.